 Yvon Chouinard has been wearing the same flannel shirt for 20 years.
-The 74-year-old conservationist, out-of-the-box thinker, athlete and craftsman is also anti-consumerism, always pushing Patagonia, the company he founded, to find solutions to the global environmental crisis.
-Below, we asked Chouinard what he thinks his legacy will be—turns out he “couldn’t really care less.”
-But we speculate it will be measured not by what he’s encouraged us to do more of (be in nature, be personally responsible, simplify) but by what he hopes we’ll do less of (buying, spending, polluting).
+The 75-year-old conservationist, out-of-the-box thinker, athlete and craftsman is also anti-consumerism, always pushing Patagonia, the company he founded, to find solutions to the global environmental crisis.
+In the following interview, we asked Chouinard what he thinks his legacy will be.
+It turns out he “couldn’t really care less,” but we speculate it will be measured not by what he’s encouraged us to do more of (be in nature, be personally responsible, simplify) but by what he hopes we’ll do less of (buying, spending, polluting).
 In short, Chouinard wants us to stop being consumers and start being thoughtful global citizens.

-What do you personally think makes a good company?
+What do you think makes a good company?